gdmoney/reading/algorithms-to-live-by.md

 ### Randomness
-- making use of chance can be a deliberate and effective part of aproaching the hardest sets of problems
+- making use of chance can be a deliberate and effective part of approaching the hardest sets of problems
 - randomized vs deterministic algorithms
 - **Monte Carlo Method** - replacing exhaustive probability calculations with sample simulations
 - **time and space** vs **certainty**